shiftio/engineering-jobs/description-front-end.md

 ### Goal

-Building delight javascript applications.
+Build delightful javascript applications

 ### Responsibilities

-* Understand our users and their problems and the resulting opportunities
+* Understand our users, their problems, and the resulting opportunities

 * Turn a picture into product using javascript and releated peripherals

-* Design simple soplutions to difficult problems
+* Design simple solutions to difficult problems

-* Build clean anad maintainable software that you'd brag about
+* Build clean and maintainable software that you'd brag about

 * Make javascript go fast in the browser and on desktop

-* Always wondering how healthy your apps are in production
+* Always wonder about the health of your apps in production

-* Always asking if the user is happy
+* Always ask if the user is happy

 ### Tech Stack